oldfartdeveloper/solitaire/doc/proposedFeatureChanges.md

 ### Show unrevealed cards in the tableau

-They should show their values but also reveal that they cannot be accessed.
+STARTED 2021-7-2: They should show their values but also reveal that they cannot be accessed.

 ## Second generation of changes